OmSingh314/Portfolio-Tracker-Tool/README.md

 ![Discover Main Page](images/DiscoverMain.png "Discover Main Page")
 ![Search Feature](images/Search.png "Search Feature")

-## Project brief
-A local trader has come to you with a portfolio of shares.
-She wants to be able to analyse it more effectively.
-She has a small sample data set to give you and would like you to build a Minimum Viable Product that uses the data to display her portfolio so that she can make better decisions.

 ## The project is built using:
 * Javascript (Node)
 * React